Contents

 5a.
 XWorm V5.6 RAT

-Plain language: XWorm is a commodity hacking tool sold and distributed on underground forums.
-The operator uses a cracked copy.
-It gives the attacker complete control of a victim’s computer — reading keystrokes, taking screenshots, stealing browser passwords, and encrypting files.
+Analyst note: XWorm is a commodity hacking tool distributed on underground forums in cracked form.
+It gives the attacker complete control of a victim’s computer — reading keystrokes, taking screenshots, stealing browser passwords, and encrypting files on demand.

 Confidence: DEFINITE (static analysis — XClient.exe fully decompiled; C2 config decrypted)